ContinuumIO/ui-coding-challenge/README.md

 ## Submission

-Please submit your challenge as a pull request against this repository.
+When you are ready, please submit your challenge as a pull request against this repository.